awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-console.md

 1. For **IAM service role**, keep the default selection of **Enter a custom IAM role ARN**\.

-1. For **Custom IAM role ARN**, specify the role that you created in [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+1. For **Custom IAM role ARN**, specify the role that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.

 1. In the informational dialog box named **Additional S3 bucket policy required**, follow the [instructions](data-prep-upload-s3.md) to add the required Amazon S3 bucket policy\.